bjfu-ai-institute/speaker-recognition-papers/README.md

 ------PaperName.pdf
 ------config.py (Settings. e.g. save path, learning rate)
 ```
-If you want run these codes on your computer, you only need to modify config.oy and write code as follow:
+If you want run these codes on your computer, you only need to modify config.py and write code as follow:
 ```python
 import PaperName.models as model